gregcotech007/love-matched/README.md

 # Testing

+## Test Cases

+### Step One
+- On loading the game page, the user is presented with the gamme overlay of "Start Game".
+- User selects "Start Game" and the overlay is removed and the user has access to the cards to click on.

+### Step Two
+- The countdown timer is initiated after the first card is clicked on and starts counting down from 90 seconds.
+- The user clicks first card to reveal that icon.
+- As this is the first card that the user clicks on, this becomes the current card that the second card will be checked against.

+### Step Three
+- The user needs to click on a 2nd card to reveal the icon.
+- Both cards are then checked against each other for a match.
+If matched, both cards remain flipped.
+- If cards are not matched, then they will flip back to front card and allowed to proceed with the game.

+### Step Four
+- The user needs match all the card pairs within the allocated countdown time of 90 seconds.
+- If all cards are not matched when timer reaches zero, the user is presented with a screen overlay of "Game Over".
+- The user has the option of clicking to start a new game.
+- If the user starts a new game, the cards, countdown timer and flips counter are reset to default.

+### Step Five
+- If the user

 ## Bug Testing
 - A delay of 500ms was required after the user clicked to start the game in order to allow the cards to load before they can be clicked.
 - When a user flipped their first card, a click restriction was required to prevent them from clicking on the same card again while waiting on another card to check.